mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 Mark: Did you notice?
 Molly: Did you notice?
 Nadine: No (laughing)
-Incomprehenisble many people talking or laughing at same time.
+(Incomprehensible many people talking or laughing at same time)
 Mark: Play it now!
 Richie: You definitely noticed.
 (Points to Mark and Ed) You definitely noticed my bit.

-Nadine  goes to the keyboard and starts to play her game
+(Nadine  goes to the keyboard and starts to play her game)
 Nadine: I can’t hear anything different
 Everyone laughs
 Mark: I thought you were going to go- Aaahgh!
 But you didn’t say anything.